I'm Kaye Mao, a third year Interaction Design student from Toronto.

 Research and thoughts become mind maps & brainstorms.
 Ideas are scribbled down and sketches are small and drawn in rapid successions.

-The chosen concept is executed and polished with the appropriate tool(s), be it photoshop, code, or pen and paper; the idea dictates the strategy and tools.
+Work smart instead of hard.
+This means having an awareness of and choosing the most efficient and effective tools for the job.
+Be it photoshop, code, or pen and paper; the idea dictates the strategy and tools.